 - 15 oz red enchilada sauce, (about 2 cups)

 - 10 oz diced tomatoes and green chilies , (such as from Rotel)

 - 1½ cups diced onion

-- ½ tsp ground cumin or taco seasoning (add more according to your liking)
+- ½ teaspoon ground cumin or taco seasoning, (add more according to your liking)

 - Reduce the heat to medium and stir in the diced tomatoes and green chilies, and enchilada sauce.
 Dip about 2 cups of tortilla chips briefly in the sauce.
 Submerge them in the sauce using the spatula.
 Simmer until the sauce is thickened for about 7 minutes.
 Stir occasionally to prevent burning.

 - Add in the remaining tortilla chips, then sprinkle with cheese.
 Reduce the heat to low, cover the skillet, and cook until the cheese is melted (for about 3 minutes), OR transfer the skillet to oven and broil until cheese is melted and bubbling for about 1-2 minutes If using the latter option be sure to use an oven-safe skillet.